Autonomy

 Local-first assistant gateway

 This category centers on a long-running assistant you run on your own devices, with a local gateway, many chat channels, skills, toolsets, multi-agent routing, companion apps, and sandbox options.
-OpenClaw is one public example.
+OpenClaw, an early-stage local-first assistant platform, is one public example.

 Category: persistent assistant platform.
 Specific feature claims should be checked against current project docs because this area changes fast.